Blockbuster bomb: Operational use

 The 8,000 lb and the 12,000 lb could be carried only by the Avro Lancaster which needed to be slightly modified with bulged bomb-bay doors.

 The first use of the 8,000 lb HC was by 15 Squadron Lancasters against Berlin on 2 December 1943.
 Bad weather and other factors meant their effectiveness was not noted.

 The 4,000 lb "cookie" was regarded as a particularly dangerous load to carry.
 Due to the airflow over the detonating pistols fitted in the nose, it would often explode even if dropped in a supposedly "safe" unarmed state.
-The Safety height above ground for dropping the "cookie" was 6000 ft; any lower and the dropping aircraft risked being damaged by the explosion's atmospheric shock wave:
+The safe height above ground for dropping the "cookie" was 6000 ft; any lower and the dropping aircraft risked being damaged by the explosion's atmospheric shock wave:

-617 Squadron developed a technique of dropping a 1,000lb MC bomb just before a 12,000lb HC bomb; the shock wave from the 1,000lb explosion fired the pistols on the 12,000lb bomb to give an "air burst"; this technique was used successfully in attacks including the Michelin factory at Clermont-Ferrand in March 1944.
+617 Squadron developed a technique of dropping a 1,000 lb MC bomb just before a 12,000 lb HC bomb.
+The shock wave from the 1,000 lb explosion fired the pistols on the 12,000 lb bomb, causing an "air burst"; this technique was used successfully in attacks including the Michelin factory at Clermont-Ferrand in March 1944.

 Post-war unexploded ordnance

-An unusual dry period led to low river levels in the Rhine in December 2011, exposing a 4,000-lb HC bomb in the riverbed near Koblenz.
+An unusual dry period led to low river levels in the Rhine in December 2011, exposing a 4,000 lb HC bomb in the riverbed near Koblenz.
 A radius of 2 km around the bomb site (containing about 45,000 people) was evacuated while the bomb was defused.
 Another unexploded blockbuster was found in Dortmund in November 2013, requiring the evacuation of more than 20,000 people from the area.
 Other bombs were found and defused in Vicenza on 29 April 2001 and 25 April 2014.
 In 2001, defusing operations required the evacuation of 70,000 within a radius of 3 km, while in 2014 defusing operations required the evacuation of 30,000 within a radius of 2.5 km.

-On 19 December 2016, a British bomb identified as a 4,000-lb HC "blockbuster" was discovered in Augsburg, Germany.
+On 19 December 2016, a British bomb identified as a 4,000 lb HC blockbuster was discovered in Augsburg, Germany.
 It was defused on Christmas Day, requiring evacuation of more than 54,000 people within a radius of 1.5 km.

-On 29 August 2017, another British HC 4000 bomb was discovered during construction work near the Goethe University in Frankfurt, requiring the evacuation of approximately 65,000 people within a radius of 1.5 km.
+On 29 August 2017, another British HC 4000 lb bomb was discovered during construction work near the Goethe University in Frankfurt, requiring the evacuation of approximately 65,000 people within a radius of 1.5 km.
 This was the largest evacuation in Germany since the Second World War.

-On 8 April 2018, an HC 4000 bomb was discovered during gardening jobs in Paderborn, near the local university, leading to the evacuation of 26,400 people while the bomb was defused.
+On 8 April 2018, an HC 4000 lb bomb was discovered during gardening jobs in Paderborn, near the local university, leading to the evacuation of 26,400 people while the bomb was defused.

+On 20 March 2024, a MK IV bomb was found in a construction site in Viterbo, Italy causing an evacuation of more than 30,000 people in a range of 1400m from the discover site.